wunderteam/bunny-rpc/README.md

 [![Build Status](https://circleci.com/gh/wunderteam/bunny-rpc.svg?style=svg)](https://circleci.com/gh/wunderteam/bunny-rpc)

-# Bunny RPC
+# Bunny RPC Prototype
 A thin RPC client/server based on Bunny (RabbitMQ) and toolkit for quickly building micro services.
-This MVP implementation focuses on solving for synchronous execution.
+At the moment this prototype implementation focuses on solving for synchronous execution.

 ## RPC Design Goals
   1. Set up a new services with as little conceptual overhead as possible